The history of hemp

 Product Use in pre-industrial era Contemporary use

-Hemp fibers Ropes, textiles Eco-friendly clothing
+Hemp fibres Ropes, textiles Eco-friendly clothing

 Hempcrete Construction material Sustainable building projects

-Hemp seeds Nutrition Health foods and oils
+Hemp seeds Nutrition Plant-based oils and food products

 Major milestones and developments